 Plus, using canned potatoes makes this an easy side dish to make.
 No cutting and peeling is involved, saving you some time in the kitchen.
 Ease alone could make roasted canned potatoes your new favorite side dish for dinner.

 This recipe doesn’t require a lot of ingredients, and the end result is a quality dish.
 Here’s the list of what you’ll need.
 Be sure to refer to the recipe card to get the exact amounts.

 Are Canned Potatoes Cooked?

-Canned potatoes are par-cooked, it means they are partially cooked.
+Canned potatoes are par-cooked, which means they are partially cooked.
 You will still need to cook the canned potatoes before you serve them.
-They are partially cooked for the canning process.
+They are partially cooked in the canning process.

 When you open a can of potatoes drain out the water.
 Rinse the potatoes well.
 You want to rinse off the liquid they were in.
 This will keep the liquid that they were stored in from influencing your recipe.

 How to Make Golden Potatoes Using Canned Potatoes

 Once you have your ingredients together, you’ll find this is one of the easiest potato dishes you’ll ever make.